tamaragevorgyan/gettyimages-api/README.md

 1. Finish reading this overview.
 2. Play with and learn more about the technical details using our interactive [endpoint documentation](https://connect.gettyimages.com/swagger/ui/index.html).
-3. Begin developing your application using the [OAuth 2 Client Credentials Flow](https://github.com/gettyimages/connect/blob/master/documentation/endpoints/oauth2/README.md#client-credentials-flow)
+3. Begin developing your application!

 ## Connect Overview